wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 # Installation

-**Note:**  The Wavefront Operator for Kubernetes helm chart was deprecated, please use the deploy, upgrade and removal instructions below.
+**Note:**  The Wavefront Operator for Kubernetes helm chart has been deprecated and will no longer be supported.
+Please use the deploy, upgrade and removal instructions below.

 ## Prerequisites